By Koby Frances, PhD

 As long as these emotional rewards remain active, attraction can feel powerful and compelling.
 But once the person becomes more available and more fully known—with their own flaws, limitations, and needs—the reward often begins to fade.

-People frequently interpret this as evidence that they were never attracted or that they are incapable of sustaining attraction.
-In reality, they may simply be discovering that the strongest part of the attraction was connected to a particular experience brought out by specific qualities in the other person rather than to the whole person themselves.
+In reality, they may simply be discovering that the strongest part of the attraction was connected to a particular experience rather than to the whole person themselves.

 When Fantasy Meets Reality

 Sometimes attraction fades not because there is no hope for the relationship and not because one partner is fundamentally flawed.
-Rather, the relationship has entered a new phase, often without it being obvious.

 In the early stages of dating, people naturally fill in the blanks.
 They imagine compatibility, emotional depth, maturity, or relationship potential before those things have actually been established.